-The base scenario of the risk-bearing capacity calculation shows an economic risk exposure of \in 753 m (31 December 2015: \in 824 m) for the Group from default risks.
-The decline in the first half of 2016 is due, among other factors, to the scaling-back of risk exposures in various portfolios and improved ratings.
+The base scenario of the risk-bearing capacity calculation shows an economic risk exposure of $\in$ 753 m (31 December 2015: $\in$ 824 m) for the Group from default risks.
+The decline

 Provisions for losses on loans and advances

 An appropriate allowance for losses on loans and advances is created for default risks.
 The adequacy of the allowance is reviewed regularly and adjustments are made where necessary.